drug-design/course/docs/chapters/protein-structure.md

 ### Not All &Phi;/&Psi; Torsion Angles are Possible

-Whereas there is considerable conformational freedom around the &Phi; and &Psi; angles due to steric repulsions, not all torsion angles are possible.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/not-all-phipsi-torsion-angles-are-possible-9fb53661'><i class='fa fa-play' aria-hidden='true'></i></button>Whereas there is considerable conformational freedom around the &Phi; and &Psi; angles due to steric repulsions, not all torsion angles are possible.
 For example, in the situation illustrated below the combination of &Psi;=180 and &Phi;=0 is "disallowed" due to steric clashes between the two carbonyl groups.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer